Gjorgjevikj/yaLCDProgressBar/README.md

 ![ProgressBar3](https://github.com/Gjorgjevikj/yaLCDProgressBar/blob/main/extras/SmootProgressBar_1_20x4.png) ![Battery8](https://github.com/Gjorgjevikj/yaLCDProgressBar/blob/main/extras/BatteryGauge_7_20x4.png)

 Two libraries
-- yaLCDProgressBar.h : The lenght of the progress bar can be configured as well as the postion on the LCD display.
-The state of the progress bar cen be set as a percentage or absolute value (pixels).
+- yaLCDProgressBar.h : The length of the progress bar can be configured as well as the position on the LCD display.
+The state of the progress bar can be set as a percentage or absolute value (pixels).
 Supports 3 differently looking progress bar types (configure in yaLCDpbConf.h).
-  - 0 : Progress bar drawn using the whole hight of the character (8 pixels) and rounded corners
+  - 0 : Progress bar drawn using the whole height of the character (8 pixels) and rounded corners
-  - 1 : Thiner progess bar that is only 6 pixels high with square edges
+  - 1 : Thinner progress bar that is only 6 pixels high with square edges

 - yaLCDBatteryGauge.h : Progress bar for battery charge status

 Known minorities:
-- no exast checking of the parameters (so the gauges can act unexpectedly if odd values are passed, like negative or very big numbers) for performance reasons.
+- no checking of the parameters (so the gauges can act unexpectedly if odd values are passed, like negative or very big numbers) for performance reasons.
-- the borders drawn with the gauge are considered as part of the gauge (except for the battery gauge that is dwawn in a different way)
+- the borders drawn with the gauge are considered as part of the gauge (except for the battery gauge that is drawn in a different way)

 So here it is, hopefully someone else can find a use of it (or make a comment).
 For explanation on the usage see the comments before the functions and look at the examples.